deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 * `state`: int.

-New state of the group notifications
+New state of the group notifications.
+Use `0` to turn off or `1` to turn on the notifications.

 #### Response data-structure